 Cloud Log Service (CLS) is a platform service integrating log collection, log storage and log search analysis.
-CLS can collect scattered logs for centralized storage management and index analysis; meanwhile, CLS can also collect data and ship it to COS and other cloud products for further analysis.
+CLS centralizes logs for storage management and search analysis.
+It can also collect data and ship it to COS and other cloud products for further analysis.

-First, you need to apply for activation of CLS on the official website of Tencent Cloud.
+First, you need to request to activate CLS on Tencent Cloud.

-LogListener is the collection client of CLS.
-LogListener collects log data to CLS in a fast and non-intrusive way.
+LogListener is a client that collects log data and sends it to CLS in a fast and non-intrusive way.
 The detailed installation procedures are as follows.

-Installing LogListener requires the network of the log source server and the available region network of CLS to be inter-reachable.
+To install LogListener, the source server network and CLS network must be able to access each other.
 Tencent Cloud Virtual Machine (CVM) accesses CLS via the private network by default.

-You may execute the following commands to check the network connectivity, among which
+Execute the following command to check the network connectivity.

-<region> is the short form for the region of CLS.
-For detailed region information, please see the Available Regions document.
+<region> uses the abbreviation for CLS region.
+For detailed region information, please see Available Regions.

 telnet <region>.cls.myqcloud.com 80